astropy/astropy/docs/cosmology/dev.rst

 the cosmology module will default to using the ``default_cosmology._value`` parameters.

-It is strongly recommended that you use the default cosmology through the
-|default_cosmology| science state object.
-An override option can then be
-provided using something like the following:
+You can override the default cosmology through the |default_cosmology| science state object, using something like the following:

 .. code-block:: python